NavinShrinivas/test0repo/README.md

 A licensed plate detector was used to detect license plates.
 The model was trained with Yolov8 using [this dataset](https://universe.roboflow.com/roboflow-universe-projects/license-plate-recognition-rxg4e/dataset/4).
 The model is available [here](https://drive.google.com/file/d/1ZKRejyvMO1870mSWH6MZu0lv28xWpSuz/view?usp=drive_link).

-## dependencies
+## Dependencies
-Python 3.x
+- Python 3.x
-OpenCV
+- OpenCV
-YOLOv8
+- YOLOv8
-SORT
+- SORT
-EasyOCR
+- EasyOCR
-Numpy
+- Numpy

-The sort module needs to be downloaded from [this repository](https://github.com/abewley/sort)
+**Note:** The sort module needs to be downloaded from [this repository](https://github.com/abewley/sort).